30 Philadelphia Landmarks You Must Visit

 Countless visitors run up these steps every day, hoping to create their own Rocky movie moment.
 Atop the stairs sits a bronze statue dedicated to the beloved movie character who captured the spirit of Philadelphia.

-☂️ Explore the Philadelphia Museum of Art Steps on a tour
+☂️ Explore the Philadelphia Museum of Art Steps with a tour

 Independence National Historical Park